VWIL0016/Y1_ENG1013_TeamProject/README.md

 9. Code in VSCode
 10. When you want to save to the repository, go back to GitHub Desktop and press on the 'commit to main' button in the bottom-left corner
     - You may want to add a summary before committing
-11. Press 'Push to Origin'
+11. Press 'Push Origin' above the centre of the screen